What is Orthognathic Surgery?

 Recovery at home

-You will continue to see your orthodontist about every 6 weeks for six months to a year to make sure teeth are in the correct position for your new readjusted jaw.
-Your orthodontist adjust your braces and make sure your teeth and moving as planned.
+You will continue to see Dr Redhead about every 6 weeks for six months to a year to make sure teeth are in the correct position for your new readjusted jaw.
+Dr Redhead will adjust your braces and make sure your teeth are moving as planned.
 After six months to a year your teeth should be in a position and your braces will be removed.

 Depending on the type of surgery you have you may go back to work or school in about two weeks.
 You may want to begin with half days you can usually become fully active over a couple of months try to avoid injury to your face.
-Your doctors may recommend you progress to liquid food to soft foods and then to regular foods over several weeks.
-Your surgeon may recommend a physio to teach you facial exercises that improve your jaw's range of motion.
-Expect your friends or co-workers may be surprised about your appearance instead of waiting for them to say something, you may want to bring it up first avoid uncomfortable situation.
+Dr Redhead and Mr Collier may recommend you progress from liquid food to soft foods and then to regular foods over several weeks.
+They may recommend a physio to teach you facial exercises that improve your jaw's range of motion.
+Expect your friends or co-workers may be surprised about your appearance instead of waiting for them to say something, you may want to bring it up first.

 After your braces come off you will be given retainers help you to maintain the position of your teeth, these will need to be worn every night forever to avoid the teeth moving into a poor position.